-Key data quality challenges are:
+The key data quality challenges and issues are:

-1- Lack of data standardization
+Challenge #1- Lack of data standardization

 Data quality challenges can arise due to a lack of standardization in data sets.
 For example, different departments may store information on different software systems so that the data is not compatible or interoperable between departments.